 Good leaders step up and make informed decisions quickly.
 And then they follow through, carefully adjusting course if needed.
 But if you hesitate too much out of fear of being wrong, you’ll never make a decision.
 And being unable to make a decision – or flip-flopping on every decision you make – is often worse than making an imperfect decision in the first place.

-A wishy-washy leader who can’t make decisions or who constantly changes her mind to please others will end up being replaced by someone else who can make decisions promptly and who will stay the course.
+A wishy-washy leader who can’t make decisions or who constantly changes their mind to please others will end up being replaced by someone else who can make decisions promptly and who will stay the course.

 So what about you?